 - 7.44 National planning policy also requires planning authorities to balance meeting local affordable housing needs with the economic viability of development.
 To ensure viability, the costs of any affordable housing requirements applied to development should provide competitive returns to a willing landowner and developer to enable the development to be deliverable.
-To inform the affordable housing approach taken in the Local Plan, the Authority commissioned a Local Plan Viability Assessment (Three Dragons, October 2017).
-This assessment considered the proportion of affordable housing that could be sought on windfall and allocated development sites, as well as the approach to rural exceptions sites within the National Park.
-The viability evidence demonstrates that for the vast majority of sites, the Local Plan requirement of 50% affordable housing on allocated sites and windfall development sites within the defined villages can be achieved. - 7.45 In addition, the viability evidence assessed the site size threshold above which it is viable to seek affordable housing to meet local needs.
+To inform the affordable housing approach taken in the Local Plan, the Authority commissioned a Local Plan Viability Assessment.
+This assessment considered the proportion of affordable housing that could be sought on windfall and allocated development sites, as well as the approach towards rural exceptions sites within the National Park.
+The viability evidence demonstrates the Local Plan requirement of 50% affordable housing on allocated sites and windfall development sites within the Defined Villages can be achieved. - 7.45 In addition, the viability evidence assessed the site size threshold above which it is viable to seek affordable housing to meet local needs.
 A large proportion of housing in the New Forest National Park is delivered on small windfall sites of fewer than 10 dwellings.
-National planning policy guidance establishes site-size thresholds for the delivery of affordable housing (either through a financial contribution or on site provision).
+National planning policy guidance establishes size thresholds for the delivery of affordable housing (either through a financial contribution or on site provision).
 Local planning authorities can prepare planning policies that depart from national guidance where this is robustly justified and strongly evidenced by local circumstances.
-The viability evidence commissioned as part of the Local Plan preparation process highlights that development remains economically viable with a lower affordable housing within the main villages and on site allocations.
+The viability evidence commissioned as part of the Local Plan preparation process highlights that development remains economically viable with affordable housing provision on smaller development sites than that outlined in national policy.
+The Local Plan seeks to maximise the delivery of affordable housing within the main villages and on site allocations.
 This applies to all development falling within Use Class C3, including any retirement or assisted living accommodation within this use class. - 7.46 Developers and landowners are expected to consider the overall cost of development prior to negotiating the sale or purchase of land.
-The Authority will not readily accept a case that a site is unviable to develop in line with the requirements of the development plan simply because the owner paid too much for the site.
+The Authority will not accept a case that a site is unviable to develop in line with the requirements of the development plan because the landowner has paid too much for the site.
 Land purchase should take account of the likely costs of development, including adopted development plan policies.
 Affordable housing provision will therefore result in reduced residential land values.
-Applicants proposing a lower proportion of affordable housing provision must present robust evidence to dewelopment plan cannot be met.